Fall Turkey Hunting

 Licenses Available by Unit

-A limited number of experimental turkey bow season licenses will be available for these areas and hunters may receive up to three.
+A limited number of special flock reduction turkey bow season licenses will be available for these areas and hunters may receive up to three.
 The bag limit shall be one wild turkey of any sex or age per experimental turkey bow license.
+The season opens October 8, and closes on January 31, 2023.
 Hunters must comply with all other applicable archery rules and regulations issued by the North Dakota Game and Fish Department.

 City of Fargo

-An experimental turkey bow season is proclaimed for the City of Fargo and specific surrounding areas.
+A special flock reduction turkey bow season is proclaimed for the City of Fargo and specific surrounding areas.
 Licenses will be available to individuals who are licensed to bow hunt deer within the city limits of Fargo.
-The season shall open on October 9, 2021 and closes on January 31, 2022.
 Specific details including areas open to hunting will be determined by the City of Fargo.

 Hunting by Nontribal Members on North Dakota Indian Reservations